Importance and Meaning of Sequins

 Sequins are a type of embellishment used to decorate fabrics for fashion and other ornamental purposes.
 They are essentially glittering disc-like beads that are quite flat and come in a wide range of colors and shapes.
 The word ‘sequin’ is derived from the Arabic word ‘sikka’ which means coin.

-Initially, this embroidery was done using metallic disc shaped beads but nowadays plastic is largely used, though it may be covered in metallic paper or gift.
-Some sequins work is done using discs with more reflective surfaces to create a greater shine and gleam for the fabric.
+Initially, this embroidery was done using metallic disc-shaped beads but nowadays plastic is largely used, though it may be covered in metallic paper or gift.
+Some sequin work is done using discs with more reflective surfaces to create a greater shine and gleam for the fabric.

 These patterns can be scattered in a subtle and sparse manner throughout the fabric, or they can be concentrated in a specific area.
 Alternatively, sequins can also hang from the fabric rather than be attached to it, thus creating a more eye-catching, glittering effect.